 Purchasing a house, especially for a first-time homebuyer, can be stressful.
 It’s easy to feel overwhelmed by the piles of paperwork involved.
 As with all contracts, it’s important to understand what you are signing.
-One common item during the purchase of a home is the “is as” clause — and it can have significant financial consequences for buyers who sign without considering their options.
+One common item during the purchase of a home is the “as is” clause — and it can have significant financial consequences for buyers who sign without considering their options.
 Here are three things you need to know before signing an “as is” clause when purchasing a home.

 1) The purpose of the “as is“ clause is to insulate the seller.